frehner/appHistory/README.md

 ⚠️ Not for production.
 Use at your own risk; there will be breaking changes because the spec is not yet finalized ⚠️

 A polyfill for the [appHistory proposal](https://github.com/WICG/app-history).

+## Differences

+There are some important differences between the spec and this library:

+- This library uses a `CustomEvent` instead of a normal event for event handlers.
+That means that you'll have to look at `event.detail` for things like `event.detail.respondWith()` or `event.detail.destination`